aravindsankars/Data_Analysis/README.md

 *Key analyses include:*

-IMDb Ratings Distribution
+IMDb Ratings Distribution,
-Comparative Analysis of Average Ratings by Genre Comparative Analysis of the Number of Titles by Region
+Comparative Analysis of Average Ratings by Genre, Comparative Analysis of the Number of Titles by Region

 ### 2. Netflix Genre Popularity Analysis (2019 vs 2021)